fihirwe/CHESSIoT-features/README.md

      - Platform code generation / emplying ThingML
      - Design of deployment environment of IoT systems
      - Generate deployment artifact
-     - Geberated deployment autoamtion scripts
+     - Generate deployment autoamtion scripts

 The official CHESS1.0.0 can be downloaded from the official downloading [link](https://www.eclipse.org/chess/download.html).
 The CHESS IoT source code can be accessed through this [link](https://github.com/fihirwe/CHESSIoTplugins_FMEAFTA).